Hazanel/hyperV-to-ova/README.md

 ### Notes

-- The Docker image installs all required system dependencies, including Go, `qemu-img`, `virt-v2v`, and `openssh-clients`.
+- The Docker image installs all required system dependencies.
 - You can use either the native build or the Docker container, depending on your environment and preference.